 - Inflation Risk.
 At any time, the Fund may have significant investments in cash or cash equivalents.
-When a substantial portion of a portfolio is held in cash or cash equivalents, there is the risk that the value of the cash account, including interest, will not keep pace with inflation, thus reducing purchasing power over time. - Operational Risk.
+When a substantial portion of a portfolio is held in cash or cash equivalents, there is the risk that the value of the cash account, including interest, will not keep pace with inflation, thus reducing purchasing power over time. - Cybersecurity Risk.
+With the increased use of technologies such as the Internet to conduct business, the Fund is susceptible to operational, information security, and related risks.
+Cyber incidents affecting the Fund or its service providers may cause disruptions and impact business operations, potentially resulting in financial losses, interference with the Fund's ability to calculate its net asset value, impediments to trading, the inability of shareholders to transact business, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, or additional compliance costs. - Operational Risk.
 Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
 Various operational events or circumstances are outside the Advisor's or Sub-Advisor's control, including instances at third parties.
 The Fund, the Advisor and the Sub-Advisor seek to reduce these operational risks through controls and procedures.
 However, these measures do not address every possible risk and may be inadequate to address these risks. - Regulatory Risk.
 Governments, agencies or other regulatory bodies may adopt or change laws or regulations that could adversely affect the issuer, or market value, of an instrument held by the Fund or its Subsidiary or that could adversely impact the Fund's performance.